 - Apply a vendor credit or credit memo with a credit date in a closed period

-- Void or cancel payments with a process date in a closed period as long as the payment has not deposited or cleared yet
+- Void or cancel payments with a process date in a closed period as long as the payment hasn't deposited or cleared yet

-If you need to edit or delete transactions in a closed period, you will need to reopen the period.
+If you need to edit transactions in a closed period, you'll need to reopen the period.